Itaxo01/Itaxo01/README.md

 * **Areas of Interest:** Competitive Programming, Algorithm Analysis and Design, Data Structures, Graph Theory.
 * **Tools:** Git, Linux, Spring Boot, JSoup, SQL

+### My Projects

+* **[Professor Who](https://www.github.com/Itaxo01/Professor-Who)**: A Fullstack web application for rating and reviewing professors and courses from the Federal University of Santa Catarina.
+The application is fully integrated with the university site for the scrapping of professors and courses, along with student verification, allowing access and use only for authenticated students.
+Allows the access to ratings and reviews for each pair of (Course, professor), along with interaction with the reviews (Comments and likes).
+Made with Java Spring Boot for the back-end and JavaScript, HTML/CSS for the front-end.

 ---

-### 🏆 Competitive Programming
+### Competitive Programming

-I actively solve problems on platforms like LeetCode and Codeforces.
+I actively solve problems on platforms like Atcoder and Codeforces.
 This is where I sharpen my skills in:
+* Problem solving in general
+* Algorithms analysis and design
 * Dynamic Programming
 * Graph Theory (DFS, BFS, Dijkstra)
 * Advanced Data Structures (Segment Trees, Sparse Tables, etc.)

-Check out my `Competitive-Programming` repo for my solutions (Although they're not that organized)!
+Check out my [Competitive-Programming](https://www.github.com/Itaxo01/Competitive-Programming) repo for my solutions!
+(Although they're not that organized nor updated frequently)

 ---

-### 🚀 My Featured Projects

-*(See my pinned repositories for the code!)*

-* **[Professor Who]**: A Fullstack web application for rating and reviewing professors and courses from the Federal University of Santa Catarina.
-The application is fully integrated with the university site for the scrapping of professors and courses, along with student verification, only allowing access and use for authenticated students.

-### 🐍 My Contribution Graph

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/Itaxo01/Itaxo01/output/github-snake-dark.svg" />